Article 1 Miscellaneous

 - The Schedule of Fees and Regulations on Use in their current version shall become part of the Venue Hire Agreement of the foundation’s own rooms and areas.
 A written contract must always be concluded for each service within the meaning of these Regulations or use.

-- Consent for the use of the foundation’s own areas and rooms can only be granted if the intended use does not contradict the monumental character of the historical park and the ensemble buildings as well as the foundation’s statute and, in particular, conservational and historic garden conservation requirements or public museal use do not conflict with this.
+- Consent for the use of the foundation’s own areas and rooms can only be granted if the intended use does not contradict the monumental character of the historical park and the ensemble buildings as well as the foundation’s statute, guiding principles, and, in particular, conservational and historic garden conservation requirements or public museal use do not conflict with this.

 - If services are not used despite the conclusion of the agreement, SFPM must be notified in writing at least 10 days before the planned use or service.
 If the user fails to notify SFPM in good time, he shall be obliged to pay the contractually agreed charges plus any costs incurred by SFPM.
 The user may demand that SFPM release the user from the obligation to pay if SFPM has received another service or has otherwise made the room(s) or space(s) available which the user wanted to use initially.

 - SFPM may terminate the Venue Hire Agreement without notice at any time for an important reason and demand the immediate termination of the use.
 An important reason is considered to be, for example, if: